No Result

 Sheryl Sandberg is one of the most inspiring women in business.
 Sandberg was the first woman to serve on Facebook’s board of directors and wants to help other women embrace their ambitions.
 She also founded LeanIn.Org, a nonprofit organization dedicated to helping women achieve their goals, and created the popular networking groups for women, Lean In Circles.

-Sheryl is considered a good leader because of her ability to inspire, mentor, and empower others.
+Sheryl is considered a powerful leader because of her ability to inspire, mentor, and empower others.
 She’s known for setting high expectations, recognizing talent, and pushing for growth, both personally and professionally.

 She is a pioneer in the feminist movement and unapologetic about her own ambitions and advancement.